 It does work.
 Studies on vision therapy show it is effective in improving the lives of patients.
 Data shows that this therapy can improve visual function enough to keep it from interfering with a patient's ability to absorb information and learn.
 In its own sphere, this therapy is as effective as physical therapy or occupational therapy..

 It can be a useful tool for helping children and adults alike.
 Children with learning or reading problems can benefit from the vision boost these exercises provide.
 Eyeglasses are not the solution when the problem is visual processing.
 These problems can't be detected without tests done by an eye doctor.
 Adults can see vision improvement through this therapy as well.
 It can help curb eye-strain related vision processing problems brought on by working with computers all day.

 We first noticed that our son’s left eye turned inward when he brought his first grade pictures home from school.
 Then we started noticing that he sometimes would skip entire lines of text while reading books.
 We brought him to see Dr. Wesley and she knew right away that he would benefit from vision therapy.
 We completed two 12 week sessions at Complete Eye Care of Medina.
 Jenny always made the sessions fun with different games and puzzles.
 Our son also enjoyed the homework that was sent home with him each week.
 He said, “My favorite part of vision therapy was the picture finds that Jenny would give me, those were really fun!”
 He has now graduated from vision therapy and is reading above grade level!
 We had a great experience and are so pleased with the results.
 I would definitely recommend the vision therapy program at Complete Eye Care of Medina.
 Thank you Dr. Wesley and Jenny!

-For any and all of your questions, just give us a call and ask for our Vision Therapy Coordinator, Jenny.
+For any and all of your questions, just give us a call and ask for our Vision Therapy Coordinator, Sanaa.